Osteoarthritis in the Active Patient

 - Exercises to keep joints flexible and improve muscle strength

 - Many different medications are used to control pain, including corticosteroids and nonsteroidal anti-inflammatory drugs (NSAIDs).
-Glucocorticoids injected into joints that are inflamed and not responsive to NSAIDS
+Glucocorticoids injected into joints that are inflamed and not responsive

 - For mild pain without inflammation, acetaminophen may be used